jangcla/paper-plane-game/README.md

 Implementation Timeline
-    - The weekend
+-The weekend
 ~ Create a basic guideline on how to start and create my project.
 Research and gather on how to create video games on vanila dom.
   Refreshing up on the usage of canvas in terms of rendering the necessary animation for the project.
-    - Monday
+-Monday
 ~ Focus on making the necessary controls and skeleton of the project, by implementing and creating all the necessary files and folders.
   Strive to finish making all logic for the project to actually function properly.
 If able to, start the creation of the animation for the canvas api.
-    - Teusday
+-Teusday
 ~ Do some run up test to see if all logic function properly, then testing the rendering of the animation.
 See if there are any bugs that occur from the combination of the animation and the actual code logic.
-    - Wednesday
+-Wednesday
 ~ Finish up on all the remaining bugs and make sure the game functions properly with all the logic and animation functioning together properly.
 When done with the debugging and tests, implement all the bonus features on the site such as instructions, music, social media, etc..
-    - Thursday Morning
+-Thursday Morning
 ~ Full test before class, and submit all the progress made on the game. :D